jwild22/project-3/README.md

-Project 3 - Media as medium
+# Project 3 - Media as Medium

 It was hard!